 How Do We Know It’s Really Mommy Guilt?

-When we find our thoughts swimming in self-doubt, we must ask if we are dealing with authentic guilt or false guilt (in this case Mommy Guilt).
+When our thoughts are swimming in self-doubt, we must ask if we are dealing with authentic guilt or false guilt (aka Mommy Guilt).

-Gordon Smith points out in his book, The Voice of Jesus, that true conviction from the Holy Spirit has two major criteria:
+True conviction from the Holy Spirit has two main major criteria:

-First, authentic guilt rests on the foundation that we are loved.
+First, authentic guilt rests on the foundation that God loves us.
 Jesus does not convict us of sin just to make us feel bad.
 To do so would fly in the face of our true identity in Him as His dearly loved sons and daughters.

-Instead, Jesus convicts us of sin because he recognizes the destructive nature of sin and wants nothing more than to protect us from it!
-Smith writes that this feeling of guilt “is a gift much as is the pain we experience when we touch a hot stove.
-It is certainly painful, but it protects us from self-destruction.”
+Instead, Jesus convicts us of sin because he recognizes the destructive nature.
+More than anything He wants to protect us from it!
+Guilt is like the pain we experience when we touch a hot stove.
+Ultimately, it is God’s way of protecting us from self-destruction.”
 In the same way, Jesus convicts us of sin because he cares about us intensely.
 He recognizes that sin enslaves us (Romans 6:16) and ultimately leads to death (Romans 6:23).

 Second, the conviction we experience from the Holy Spirit is not burdensome but liberating.
 Paul makes a distinction in 1 Corinthians 7:9-10 between a godly grief, which leads to repentance and spiritual growth, and a worldly grief, which leads to death.